What is NRV?

-The Net Realizable Value (NRV) represents the profit realized from selling an asset, less the estimated sale or disposal costs.
+The Net Realizable Value (NRV) is the profit realized from selling an asset, net of any estimated sale or disposal costs.

 In practice, the NRV method is most common in inventory accounting, as well as for calculating the value of accounts receivable (A/R).